-For a lot of graduating senior high school students, passing the UPCAT and getting into the University of the Philippines (UP) is one of their primary goals.
+For many graduating senior high school students, passing the UPCAT and getting into the University of the Philippines (UP) is one of their primary goals.

 Reviewing for UPCAT?
 Check out our Ultimate UPCAT Reviewer